mikael-johnsson/the-flag-quiz/README.md

 ### Imagery

 The only images found on the site are the flags.
-They are all in scalable png-files, to make them easier to use in a responsive site.
+They are all in scalable png-files, to make them easier to use on a responsive site.

 ### Wireframes